 Your body breaks the food to produce energy, food molecules are broken down into glucose to provide energy to every cell of the body.
-Insulin is a hormone that transports the glucose from blood to every cell of the body.
+Insulin is a hormone that transports glucose from blood to every cell of the body.

 Because of constantly feeding your body excess calories, the supply of glucose surpasses the amount of glucose every cell needs.
 This process triggers insulin resistance, which means, your body needs to produce more insulin to feed the cell.

 Long story short, your body loses its ability to absorb the nutrients to its optimum levels.

 Decreasing insulin resistance can increase your body’s sensitivity to insulin, allowing it to transport glucose from your bloodstream to your cells more efficiently.

 Fasting has been proven to improve insulin sensitivity in type II diabetics.

 In short, improved insulin sensitivity will allow your body to absorb nutrients more effectively which will ultimately help in the growth.

 6# Increased appetite

 Eating 5-6 meals a day can drastically decrease the appetite and can make you feel lethargic and bloated.